vi-u/17-DockerHub-vitjust-Caesar17/README.md

     http://localhost:56733

 ******
-Finally your are ready to push your application to Docker Hub using your account.
+Finally you are ready to push your application to Docker Hub using your account.

 #First, commit changes of the final version of the project "16-Docker-Flask-Caesar" which is called "docker.test16" to new image "vitjust/caesar17" where "vitjust" is your Docker Hub username